Fall 2020 and Spring 2021: Full-Time Cost of Attendance

 |Total Cost of Attendance||$18,420|

 The Cost of Attendance budget includes both direct and indirect costs.
 Directs costs are those billed by York College.
 Indirect costs are estimates of those incurred by a student, but not billed directly by the school.
 The combined costs equal the total Cost of Attendance budget used to determine financial aid eligibility.

-*Other fees may be incurred including Undergraduate Differentials for Communications, Engineering, Nursing and Respiratory Therapy, and Computer Science majors.
+*Other fees may be incurred including Undergraduate Differentials for Communications, Engineering, Nursing and Respiratory Therapy, Computer Science, and Hospitality majors.

 **Room costs will vary upon the actual dormitory assignment.
 Visit the Residence Life and Housing Office for individual rates.